7 Things You Need To Know Before You Start Selling on Amazon

 Then you'll need a strong description that lists the best features and benefits of your product.
 It will often help to see what your competitors are doing and take the time to study their copy.
 This will give you some idea as to how you can make your product descriptions stand out.
 You'll be able to see what selling points are hitting the mark while also identifying what selling points they're failing to communicate.

 The other important aspect of your listing is your product image.
 On Amazon, the users will generally skip over the listings and will only stop and look at a particular offer when the image attracts them.
 That's why you need to make sure that put strong emphasis on your product design, product packaging, photography, and graphic design.
 It also helps to have multiple images that showcase various aspects of the product to make it easier for shoppers to make a purchase decision.
+All be aware of the review aspect of your products.
+Customer engagement and listening to reviews is essential to your success.

 5. You Must Be Aware of All of Amazon's Guidelines and Policies